BertilBraun/gpt-GMail/README.md

 - [ ] Cleanup environment variables and proper modularization.
 - [x] Use different Templates for different languages.
 - [ ] Use different Templates when there was no request.
+- [ ] Detect how friendly or professional the request is and select different Templates based on that.
+- [ ] Calculate how long the response may be, to not exceed the 2049 Token limit.